MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-data-costs.md

 You can use a rule-based policy to transition blob data to the appropriate access tiers or to expire data at the end of its lifecycle.
 This policy allows you to transition blobs from cool (or cold) to hot immediately when they're accessed, to optimize for performance.

-**Backups:** Azure Backup is the native backup solution in Azure that provides multiple capabilities to streamline your backups.
+**Backups:** The Azure Backup service provides multiple capabilities to streamline your backups.
 It offers features such as native database backup compatibility and storage backup through disk snapshots.
 It supports virtual machine backup, long-term retention, and backup management.

 Here are some of the service's features:

-- *Monitoring*: You can use Azure Backup center as a single pane of glass to monitor your jobs and backup inventory on a day-to-day basis.
-Azure Backup center provides an interface to Azure Backup reports, which use Azure Monitor Logs and Azure workbooks.
+- *Monitoring*: You can use Backup center as a single pane of glass to monitor your jobs and backup inventory on a day-to-day basis.
+Backup center provides an interface to Backup reports, which use Azure Monitor Logs and Azure workbooks.

-- *Reports*: Azure Backup reports offer the following capabilities:
+- *Reports*: Backup reports offer the following capabilities:
   - Allocate and forecast consumed cloud storage.
   - Audit backups and restores.
-  - Identify key trends at various levels of granularity
+  - Identify key trends at various levels of granularity.
   - Gain visibility and insights into cost optimization opportunities for your backups.

 - *Reserved capacity*: [Azure Backup Storage](/azure/backup/backup-azure-reserved-pricing-optimize-cost) reserved capacity offers you a discount on capacity for backup data stored for the vault-standard tier when you commit to a reservation for either one year or three years.
 A reservation provides a fixed amount of backup storage capacity for the term of the reservation.

 - *Archive tier*: You can use Azure Backup to store backup data, including long-term retention (LTR) backup data, according to the retention needs that your organization's compliance rules define.
 In most cases, the older backup data is rarely accessed and is stored only for compliance needs.
-Azure Backup supports backup of LTR points in the [archive tier](/azure/backup/archive-tier-support), in addition to snapshots and the standard tier.
+Azure Backup supports the backup of LTR points in the [archive tier](/azure/backup/archive-tier-support), in addition to snapshots and the standard tier.

 **Storage solutions:** Azure has many storage solutions.
 They offer various features and capabilities to help optimize costs based on your specific requirements.
 Azure has guidance to help you [choose the right data store](/azure/architecture/guide/technology-choices/data-store-decision-tree).

-It's important to assess your data access patterns, retention needs, and performance requirements to choose the most suitable storage solution and configuration.
+To choose the most suitable storage solution and configuration, it's important to assess your data access patterns, retention needs, and performance requirements.
 Regularly monitoring and optimizing your storage usage by using tools like Azure Advisor can help you further optimize costs.

 ## Organizational alignment